Mid-level 4 min · March 06, 2026

 Before collections existed, developers had to manually juggle groups of related data — declaring ten separate variables for ten students, copying data into new arrays whenever the size changed, writing fragile code that broke if you added one extra item.
 Arrays gave us numbered slots in memory.
 The Collections namespace in .NET went further, giving us dynamic, purpose-built containers like List, Dictionary, Queue, and Stack that handle growth, lookup, and ordering automatically.

-By the end of this article you'll be able to declare and use arrays, create and manipulate List<T> and Dictionary<TKey, TValue>, iterate over any collection with a foreach loop, choose the right container for a given problem, and avoid the three classic mistakes that trip up almost every beginner.
-Let's build this up from scratch.
+By the end you'll be able to declare and use arrays, create and manipulate List<T> and Dictionary<TKey, TValue>, iterate over any collection with a foreach loop, choose the right container for a given problem, and avoid the three classic mistakes that trip up almost every beginner.

 C# Arrays — Fixed-Size Storage With Numbered Slots